Mhackiori/STIXnet/README.md

 ## 🗣️ Citation

-Please, cite this work when referring to the DUMB attacker model:
+Please, cite this work when referring to STIXnet.

 ```
 @misc{marchiori2023stixnet,